piyushjajoo/k8s-operators-course/module-06/labs/lab-04-debugging-observability.md

 ### Task 2.4: Test Metrics

-The metrics endpoint uses authentication by default.
-The scaffolded RBAC creates a `metrics-reader` ClusterRole but doesn't bind it to anyone - you need to create a binding for whoever should access metrics.
+The metrics endpoint uses HTTPS with authentication by default.

-**Option A: Bind metrics-reader role (recommended)**
+**Note**: The operator's RBAC includes a `metrics-reader-rolebinding` that grants the controller's ServiceAccount permission to read metrics.
+This was added to `config/rbac/metrics_reader_role_binding.yaml`.

 ```bash
 # Create a test database first